She became homeless and says she lost her identity

 More than 27,000 Swedes are homeless, according to the National Board of Health and Welfare.
-The true number is estimated to be higher, and people who do not have other social problems are often missing from the statistics.
+The number is estimated to be higher, and a group that often does not appear in the statistics are people who do not have social problems.

-In 2025, 3,330 people were evicted by the Swedish Enforcement Authority, an increase of nine percent from the previous year.
+In 2025, 3,330 people were evicted by the Swedish Enforcement Authority, an increase of nine percent compared to the previous year.

 For Veronica, homelessness came suddenly.